 Why do people create viruses and malware?

 There are thousands and thousands of different viruses and malware on the Internet today.
-So, you may be asking, why do people create viruses and malware?
+So, you may be asking, what motivates people to create viruses and malware?

 There are three primary reasons why they create them:

 Many viruses, malware, and spyware found on computers do not harm the computer all that much, other than slow it down.
 Instead, this malware is designed to capture information about the computer user and send it to the malware creator.
 The information they collect is then used to target advertisements to your computer.
 These ads come in the form of e-mails and pop-ups on your computer.

 If enough computers get infected, they can earn money from all the ads displayed.
 The more ads they send out, the more they get people to buy something or visit the advertiser.
 Sometimes, all it takes is one virus or malware program to generate hundreds or thousands of ads on your computer.

-Online games and virtual goods have real life value attached to them and malware is created to steal online account information associated with online games.
-Using this type of malware, a person could gain access to a victim's account and steal their virtual goods and currency.
+Online games and virtual goods have a real-life value attached to them, and malware is created to steal online account information associated with online games.
+Using this type of malware, a person could access a victim's account and steal their virtual goods and currency.
 They could even sell their ill-gotten virtual goods to other players for real money.

 In the end, it's the thrill of seeing the havoc and chaos they can create that drives them to create more viruses and malware.

 What can you do?

 Your best defense against malware and spyware is to keep your computer updated.
 You should ensure you have up-to-date antivirus and anti-spyware/malware software installed on your computer.
-Additionally, always be cautious of e-mail attachments, even if it's from someone you know.
+Additionally, always be cautious of e-mail attachments, even from someone you know.